X-XENDROME-X/CampusHive/README.md

 ## Credits

 **Campus Hive** uses the following third-party libraries and software:
 - **JavaFX SDK** for creating the graphical user interface (GUI).
 - **H2 Database Engine** for managing and accessing the embedded H2 database.
 - **JavaMail API** for handling email functionalities.
 - **Java Activation Framework** for handling MIME data types in Java applications.
+- **Bouncy Castle** for cryptography and encryption functionalities.

 ---